gitlabhq/gitlabhq/README.md

 * powered by Ruby on Rails
 * completely free and open source (MIT license)
-* used by 10.000 organizations to keep their code secure
+* used by over 10.000 organizations to keep their code secured

 ### Code status